-· Clicking the icon displays the Notification Pane, which provides both helpful information and also some very useful tools.
+The last item at right on the Dashboard is the Notification icon.
+A 'number bubble' indicates how many un-viewed entries have accumulated.
+Clicking the icon displays the Notification Pane, which provides both helpful information and some very useful tools.